StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

     **Figure 6** Validation (validate_06.png)

-If you create 100 instances of a particular schema or topic type, this validation process will ensure all 100 instances are consistent for you and for your co-workers.
-Any tools or bots that you develop will be able to read these 100 instances with confidence that they are structurally identical.
-In enterprise shops managing millions of individual documents, a content management systems will not let you commit an invalid document.
+If you create 100 instances of a particular schema or topic type, this validation process will ensure that all 100 instances are consistent for you and for your co-workers.
+Any tools or bots that you develop will be able to read these 100 instances with the confidence that they are structurally identical.
+In enterprise shops managing millions of individual documents, content management systems will not let you commit an invalid document.
 100% of all documents in the system need to be valid for the automated processing and publishing to work.

 Let's look at some real examples of structured information and validation.